FullStacksDev/angular-and-firebase-template/README.md

 1. First run `pnpm ng update` and follow the instructions.
    - This will update the Angular specific dependencies (and any other dependencies that support Angular Schematics for updates).
    - You can choose to skip this step, especially if there is a major version of Angular with breaking changes (in which case you could choose to wait until the base template has been updated first).
-If you do skip this step, makes you don't inadvertently update the version of any Angular etc. packages in the next step.
+If you do skip this step, make sure you don't inadvertently update the version of any Angular etc. packages in the next step.
 1. Then run `pnpm update --interactive --latest` and follow the instructions.
    - You can select the packages you want to update.